 School term dates are as advertised by Newcastle Local Authority.
-Parents are notified of any modifications by newsletter at various points in the year.
-All parents receive a copy of key calendar dates, including module dates, at the start of the year and these are available on the school website.
+Parents / carers are notified of any modifications by newsletter at various points in the year.
+All parents / carers receive a copy of key calendar dates at the start of the year and these are available on the school website.